JustinGOSSES/wellio.js/README.md

 # wellio.js
 #### JavaScript for converting well-log standard .las file format to json format and then back again.

-[THIS IS VERY NEW AND IN PROGRESS]
-[ONLY TRYING TO GET TO WORK WITH LAS 2.0 RIGHT NOW]

 ## Purpose
  There currently isn't any .las -> JSON parser that I was able to find.
 There is <a href="https://lasio.readthedocs.io/en/latest/">lasio</a> and <a href="https://github.com/agile-geoscience/welly">welly</a> for python, but nothing to ingest las files in JavaScript.
 Wellio.js is an attempt to fill that gap, so I can build other stuff.
 Once you have well data as JSON, many other JavaScript-based things as possible.
 I'll try to keep those other things separate, except as demos for Wellio.